 Filter Search Results by Uploaded Time

 If you know the item you're looking for was uploaded within a specific time frame, you can use the Uploaded Time filter to narrow your results.
-You can choose only to find items uploaded within the last 24 hours, week, month, 3 months, 6 months, or the last year.
+You can choose only to find items uploaded within the last 24 hours, week, month, 3 months, 6 months, the last year or specify a custom period.

 Filter Results by who Last Updated the Content